-Carpooling is defined as two or more individuals traveling together for the majority (51%) of the total trip distance.
-You may share a ride with another Biola employee, be dropped off by someone going elsewhere to work, or drop someone at their work site on the way to Biola.
+Carpooling is defined as two or more individuals traveling together for the majority (51 percent) of the total trip distance.
+You may share a ride with another Biola employee, be dropped off by someone, or drop someone off at their work site on the way to Biola.

 Telecommuting is working a normal workday at home without generating a work trip on that day.

 Many departments will allow their employees to vary their working hours in order to accommodate ride sharing.
 Any employee who is a participant in the Commuter Incentive Program via biking or carpooling and who, for some reason, gets “stranded” at work with no available way home, will be eligible for a “guaranteed free ride home.”
 This is arranged through the Human Resources department.

 Employees are given an opportunity each month to complete a simple online commuter incentive claim form to indicate the days they used an alternate means of transportation.
 Payment for the Commuter Incentive Program is added to the employee’s regular paycheck, once a month.